marc-chew/bike-study/analysis_process.md

 #### Do Members/Casuals prefer a certain bike type?

+- Members rode Classic Bikes 50% of the time and Electric Bikes 50% of the time last year
+- Casual Users used electric bikes slightly more (52%%) than classic bikes (46%) with a small usage of docked bikes
+- The docked bikes could be attributed to accessibility users

 | **User** | **Bike Type** | **Rides** |
 |----------|---------------|-----------|
 | member   | classic_bike  |   2086240 |